OctopusDeploy/docs/src/pages/docs/octopus-rest-api/openid-connect/index.md

 ### Create an OIDC identity for a service account

 The first step is to create an OIDC identity for your issuer to access the Octopus API.
+Multiple OIDC identities can be added for a service account.

 1. Go to Configuration -> Users and either create a new service account or locate an existing one.
 2. Open the OpenID Connect section.